 The speaker in John Donne's Holy Sonnet XIII continues his search for consolation that he will be forgiven his earlier sins of the flesh.

 In Anders Carlson-Wee's American (Innovative) Sonnet, the seemingly bi-dialectal speaker offers advice regarding the best attitude to assume while communicating with fellow human beings.

 In John Donne's Holy Sonnet XII, the speaker explores his displeasure with what seems to constitute an imbalance in nature: humankind's privilege over the lower creatures on the evolutionary scale.

 The speaker continues to consider his lot vis-a-vis pain and suffering.
 He muses on the factors of his faith that strengthen his ability to face his own destiny.

 John Donne's Holy Sonnet X, "Death, be not proud," remains one of the most anthologized poems of the Holy Sonnet sequence.
 The speaker addresses the conceptual force of death in order to rebuke it and relieve it of its power over human thinking.

-Ralph Waldo Emerson's short poem has attracted much critical attention, in focusing on the ambiguity in the use of the term, "hypocritic."
+Emerson's short poem,"Days," has attracted much critical attention, in focusing on the ambiguity in the use of the term, "hypocritic."
 As a grieving father, Emerson penned his most famous poem, "Threnody," as a tribute to his son, who succumbed to scarlet fever.

 John Donne's speaker in Holy Sonnet IX employs his reasoning to compare and contrast the behavior and consequences experienced by God's creatures of His creation as he fashions another installment of musings on the nature of sin and punishment into finely crafted pieces of art.